 For years, big brokerage firms have been paying

 multimillion-dollar bonuses to recruit top brokers from one

-another, but Gorman said on CNBC that the recruiting wars have
+another, but Gorman said that the recruiting wars are slowing.

 Large brokerage firms including Merrill and Charles Schwab

 Corp reported huge flows of assets into brokerage

 accounts in the second half of 2012, but restrained trading.

 Morgan Stanley said its total client assets in wealth management